Graphene Energy Storage – Power for the Future

 Utilising our expertise in printable graphene oxide technologies, Ionic has developed several energy storage technologies: Origami Caps supercapacitors and MICRENs ultracapacitors.

 Ionic’s Origami Capacitors are cheaper, customisable, safer and more environmentally friendly to produce (and dispose of) than existing supercapacitor technologies.
 They can be deployed in existing applications and much lower cost will enable entirely new applications around disposable or short lifecycle IoT devices with enormous potential applications in supply chain and logistics.

-Ionic has formed a relationship with Nanothings Inc, a US based IoT company backed by US semiconductor giant SemTech.
+Ionic has signed a Letter of Intent with Nanothings Inc, a US based IoT company backed by US semiconductor giant SemTech.
 Nanothings also has significant market access for its technologies through relationships with major IoT companies including Semtech, Sigfox, Senet, M2Comm and MachineQ.
 The objectives of the collaboration are to develop an energy storage solution that will enable a new generation of IoT tracking technologies based on Nanothings’ proprietary NanoTag devices.

 Energy storage technologies are one of the greatest constraints in the development of many new technologies, with batteries taking up as much as 30% of the volume of modern devices compared to only 10% or less only a decade ago.